thenoseman/vim_config/README.markdown

 ## [Ctrl-P](http://github.com/kien/ctrlp.vim)
 The revelation when it comes to file-finding.
 Alternative to [fuzzyfinder](http://github.com/vim-scripts/FuzzyFinder) and [Command-T](http://www.vim.org/scripts/script.php?script_id=3025).
-Far superior to to those two in my opinion.
+Far superior to those two in my opinion.
 Use `,m` to open the finder in file-mode.
 If you add files to your project run `:ClearCtrlPCache` (or press `<f5>` when ctrl-p is open) so the plugin can find those new files.

 ## [dirdiff](http://github.com/vim-scripts/DirDiff.vim)